burakcankrpnr/Portofolio_V5/README.md

 # Tutorial: Running the Project

-Here’s a simple guide to run this project.
+Here's a simple guide to run this project.

 ## Prerequisites